ing-bank/prometheus-scenarios/promql/docs/chapter1/04 - Templating Dashboards.md

 This is often overlooked and causes some headaches.

 ## Assignment
 1. Create a Variable for the label `country`. _Tip: variables have a Datasource too_
-   2. make sure you select the `all` and `multi value` options too
+    a. make sure you select the `all` and `multi value` options too
-2. Change the dashboard to show a graph for each country.
+1. Change the dashboard to show a graph for each country.
-3. Each graph should display only the line that corresponds to its country. _Tip: this option is called repeat_
+1. Each graph should display only the line that corresponds to its country. _Tip: this option is called repeat_
-4. Add the variable to the title of the graph too.
+1. Add the variable to the title of the graph too.

 _N.B.
 Grafana has a non-intuitive behavior with regards to the variables.
 When you make changes to a graph using the repeat option, only the first one is editable.